 Birthdays and Lost teeth

 Please pack snacks daily for morning snack in the smaller pouches of your child’s backpack.
 You can teach your kids to be responsible for packing a snack by making a drawer or a basket accessible to them.
 Water bottles with no spill tops are encouraged to bring to school.
 Drinking water is so important.
-Water bottles are allowed on the student’s desks.
+Water bottles are allowed on the student’s desks all day.

-Deterings in fall, Salmon release in December, Public Works Day, Mt Pisgah in spring
+Salmon release in December, Public Works Day, Mt Pisgah and FFLC Garden in spring

 Special events/ activities:

-Cider making, Student presentations (animal report presentation in winter, heritage presentation in May), 100th Day of School, Class Play in May in French
+100th Day of School, Valentine’s Day Class Party, Mardi Gras parade, Class Play in May in French

 Please label absolutely everything with your child’s full name: lunch boxes, backpacks, jackets, mittens, hats, reusable snack boxes, balls for recess, etc.